 These laws and regulations, which generally are designed to protect the privacy of the public and to prevent the misuse of personal information available in the marketplace, are complex, change frequently and have tended to become more stringent over time.
 We already incur significant expenses in our attempt to ensure compliance with these laws.
 Currently, public concern is high with regard to the operation of credit reporting agencies in the United States, as well as the collection, use, accuracy, correction and sharing of personal information, including Social Security numbers, dates of birth, financial information, medical information, department of motor vehicle data and behavioral data.
 In addition, many consumer advocates, privacy advocates, legislatures and government regulators believe that existing laws and regulations do not adequately protect privacy and have become increasingly concerned with the use of these types of personal information.
-As a result, they are lobbying for further restrictions on the dissemination or commercial use of personal information, access, accuracy, obsolescence, sharing, correction and security of this personal information.
-In addition, any perception that our practices or products are an invasion of privacy, whether or not consistent with current or future regulations and industry practices, may subject us to public criticism, private class actions, reputational harm, or claims by regulators, which could disrupt our business and expose us to increased liability.
+As a result, they are lobbying for further restrictions on the dissemination or commercial use of personal information to the public and private sectors.
+Additional legislative or regulatory efforts in the United States could further regulate the collection, use, communication, access, accuracy, obsolescence, sharing, correction and security of this personal information.
+In addition, any perception that our practices or products are an invasion of privacy, whether or not consistent with current or future regulators, which could disrupt our business and expose us to increased liability.